hurricanemark/rolemi.com/docs/markbio.md

-Mark Nguyen has 20 + years of experience in the technology sector, predominantly in the communications software and hardware field.
+Mark has 20+ years of experience in the technology sector, predominantly in the communications software and hardware field.
 He has worked with OEM companies, privately held companies, and a pre-IPO start-up.